-Wondershare Filmora has been around for a long time, which makes the lack of support information available on their website a bit surprising.
-They have some good tutorials available on how to use the more basic features of the program, but there are no support forums for users to help each other, and the FAQ section of the site doesn't provide very many answers.
+Wondershare has been around for a long time, which makes the lack of support information available on their website a bit surprising.
+They have some good tutorials available on how to use the more basic features of the program, but there are no support forums for users to help each other, and the FAQ section of the site doesn’t provide very many answers.
 Confusingly, some of the support links within the program itself point to previous versions of the software, which can make it difficult to get the right answers to your questions.

 If you find yourself in that spot, like I did when trying to set up social media importing, your only solution is to open a support ticket with the developers and wait for them to get back to you.
 I don’t know how much of a backlog they have in their support queue, but you may be waiting a while for a reply.

-Camtasia is a very similar program to Filmora, but far more expensive at $264 USD.
-The primary difference in terms of features is that Camtasia doesn't rely on presets to create most of its video effects, and instead allows you to create your own animations and presets without requiring a secondary effects program.
-We also mentioned Camtasia in this iPhone screen recording guide.
+Camtasia is a very similar program to Filmora, but far more expensive at $199 USD.
+The primary difference in terms of features is that Camtasia doesn’t rely on presets to create most of its video effects, and instead allows you to create your own animations and presets without requiring a secondary effects program.
+We also reviewed Camtasia here.

 Adobe Premiere Elements is the slightly less-powerful cousin of Adobe’s flagship video editor, but that makes it a better competitor to Filmora.
 A digital download of the software is available for both Windows and macOS, and while it’s not quite as easy to use as Filmora, it’s also quite a bit more powerful and feature-packed.
 You can learn more from our Premiere Elements review.